 All of London’s markets are treasures in their own way; the Greenwich Market is no exception.
 It combines elements of many other markets into one.
 Here you’ll find food stalls (like Borough), antiques (like Spitalfields), and fashion (like Petticoat Lane).

 The Arts & Crafts part of the market runs Mondays, Wednesdays, Fridays, and Weekends, while the Antiques & Collectables part runs Tuesdays, Thursdays, and Fridays.
-(This means Friday is the best day for your Greenwich day trip if you want to visit the Greenwich Market!).
+(This means Friday is the best day for your Greenwich day out if you want to visit the Greenwich Market!).
 Food stalls are available every day.

 10. Greenwich Foot Tunnel